 Digital Object Identifier (DOI)

 Xu, Xiao Jun; Roberts, Diane; Zhu, Guo Nian; and Chang, Yong, "Competitive Antagonists Facilitate The Recovery From Desensitization Of Î±1Î²2Î³2 Gaba A Receptors Expressed In Xenopus Oocytes" (2016).
-Neurobiology.
+Translational Neuroscience.
 45.